phsgoes/smolgram/README.md

 # smolgram
-A workout application built in the wrong way
+A workout application built in the wrong way with Vue.js